Dog Days Nonexistent for Washington Capitals' Jay Beagle

 Beagle’s Play of Late

 Not only does Beagle now have 50 career goals, he also recorded his 100th career point earlier this season in a Nov.
 24 game against the Tampa Bay Lightning.
-Though he isn’t on pace for a career season, he cuts close and has been a huge asset for the Capitals on the bottom six, while also reaching many different milestones this season.
+In addition, he’s been a huge asset for the Capitals on the bottom six, while also reaching many different milestones this season.

-In 54 games this season, Beagle has six goals and 17 points, a normal scoring pace for a fourth liner.
-However, of late, his line has been buzzing, and Beagle himself has recorded a point in three of his last five games.
+In 54 games this season, Beagle has six goals and 19 points and is on a normal scoring pace for a fourth liner.
+However, of late, his line has been buzzing, and Beagle himself has recorded a point in three of his last four games.

 “I think we talked about it a little bit as a line, just creating a little more havoc and throwing [the puck],” Beagle said.
 “You see more goals from bounces… we have to keep crashing the net and keep trying to cause havoc.”